 The site also has numerous other helpful features like flashcards, a note-taking platform, self-created quizzes, study planner, a collaboration tool, and a way to track how much you’re learning.
 This versatile tool is also available across multiple platforms for studying on the go.

 With this site, you provide the information and Quizlet provides the study tools.
-Users can create “sets” in any subject under the sun, and based on the set the website will generate flashcards, quizzes, practice tests, matching games, and even auditory tools.
+Users can create “sets” in any subject under the sun.
+Based on the set, the website will generate flashcards, quizzes, practice tests, matching games, and even auditory tools.
 Quizlet also has a free app for learning on the go and studying even offline.

 The two games, Scatter and Space Race, allow you to learn the material and have fun doing it.
 In Scatter, users drag definitions or information to their related counterparts as quickly as they can, clearing the screen.
 In Space Race, definitions scroll across the screen and you type in the correct word or phrase associated with it before the definition reaches the end of the screen.
 With leader-boards and high-scores, you can compete to get the best times, adding the motivation of competition to your studying.

 Studying can sometimes cover several different platforms, but with Evernote, all of your notes, information, and research can be together in one place.
 An invaluable organizational tool, this site can sync your info across computers and phones, share with other users, gather web-clips, and create all from one central platform.

 Evernote can be used in a multitude of ways: keeping research paper information in order, organizing presentation notes, creating study guides off of in-class note-taking, not to mention everyday non-school related tasks, too.